glory-audu/ECHU-S-SALES-REPORT-DASHBOARD-PROJECT/README.md

 **Importance of the Quarterly Profit Analysis**

-The newly added line chart for Profit by Quarter provides trend analysis across business quarters.
+The line chart for Profit by Quarter provides trend analysis across business quarters.

 **Key Insights from the Quarterly Analysis**